-The Internal Audit Division provides an independent review on Risk Management Framework and evaluates the reliability of risk management process and internal control of the Bank.
-The Risk Management Division ("RMD") provides support to the BOD and MRMC by monitoring, reviewing, reporting associated risks, implementing and coordinating the risk management policies.
+Internal Audit Division provides assurance on adequacy and effectiveness of the governance process, risk management and internal control systems.
+The Risk Management Division ("RMD") provides support to the BOD and RMC by monitoring, reviewing, reporting associated risks, implementing and coordinating the risk management policies.
 RMD is also responsible in ensuring that the Bank's risk management objectives are aligned with the current business operating environment.